cswclui/docker-demos/prometheus-docker/readme.md

 Add your data source->select prometheus.
 Set the URL to be `http://prometheus:9090`.
 Test and Save the data source.

-Visit the Explore page in Grafana  Create a dashboard to show the total and available memory of the nodes (in Gigabytes) using the following metric
+Visit the Explore page in Grafana  Create a dashboard to show the total and available memory of the nodes (in Gigabytes) using the following metrics:

 - node_memory_MemAvailable_bytes/(1024*1024*1024)
 - node_memory_MemTotal_bytes/(1024*1024*1024)